 Each fall, Furman University’s Riley Institute presents the Dick and Tunky Riley WhatWorksSC® Award to an outstanding evidence-based program that is positively impacting public education in South Carolina.
 This award is designed to call attention to exceptional public education programming in the state.

-A winner and two finalists are selected from a large pool of entries based on effectiveness as evidenced by research, evaluation data, resource allocation, and sustainability.
+A winner and two finalists are selected from a pool of entries based on effectiveness as evidenced by research, local evaluation data, resource allocation and partnerships, and sustainability.
 The winner and finalists are selected by a national committee of corporate leaders and education experts.
 Honorees receive cash awards and become members of the WhatWorksSC Clearinghouse, an online resource that collects and shares key strategies for improving South Carolina’s public schools.

 Creation of WhatWorksSC was driven by our groundbreaking South Carolina statewide education study, funded by the Hewlett Foundation.
 Completed in 2006, the study detailed key strategies for creating world-class schools in South Carolina.

-Applications are closed for the 2021 WhatWorksSC Award.
-Please check back for more information in spring 2022.
+Applications are now closed for the 2023 WhatWorksSC Award.
+Applications for 2024 will open in May 2024.

 Criteria for submissions